The Legend of Sullivant's Hill:

 "So our agents are far too identifiable to penetrate these criminal operations."

-Since the Secret Service already ran four 'public' offices in the country's largest eastern cities, and a fifth in San Francisco, they decided to hide this underground facility near the center of America's rapidly expanding web of railroads.
-From here they could dispatch these truly undercover agents around the country, most rapidly.
+Since the Secret Service already ran four 'public' offices in the country's largest eastern cities, and a fifth in San Francisco, they decided to hide this underground facility near the center of America's quickly expanding web of railroads.
+From here, they could dispatch these truly undercover agents around the country, most rapidly.

 Hayes had the Mathematics Department of Washington University study this.
 Instead of sharping their pencils they checked with Washinton's Union Station, and discovered that Central Ohio was the center of the nation's railroads: